|Bobber / Float Fishing|

 Bobber or Float fishing is probably one of the easiest way for new steelhead fishermen to learn, being the simplest and yet most effective techniques is float fishing.
 It allows you to visibly be aware of what is happening beneath the surface of the water without the x-ray vision.
 Float fishing allows you to fish anywhere in the water column (at any depth) which is helpful because sometimes fish are suspended and sometimes fish are holding 1' off the bottom.
 When fishing at morning daylight, where the water is still dark and the fish still feel safe.
 If the hole is 6ft deep, try fishing 3-4ft deep to start.
 When the sun peaks out and or more fishing/boat traffic comes through, the fish will tuck up behind rocks and near the bottom of the holes.

 It is similar to bobber fishing for trout, except you use a unbreakable float instead of a plastic red and white bobber.
 They come in many styles, colors or configurations, or material compositions, but the two mains reasons to use them is to (1) position the bait in a favorable fish feeding location, (2) to give the fisher an indication a fish is taking the bait.
 The size of your float should be just big enough to float your bait/lure with out sinking so fish don't detect the float or sinker.
-There are three types, fixed, sliders and casting.
+There are at least three types, the main ones include fixed, sliders and casting.

 Fixed floats are just that, usually being temporarily attached to the mainline at a predetermined location.
 The straight foam floats are commonly called dinks where the line is inserted through a tube on the top, then wrapped around the foam and reinserted into a tube on the bottom.
-These would be considered fixed floats.
+These would be considered non-fixed floats.
 The line/leader distance can be adjusted very quickly to meet the fishing situation with this style of float.

 Slip floats will have some means of the float slip up or down the mainline while having a adjustable stop above or even below.

-Float fishing is a very effective method in calm pools, and boulder strewn rivers.
+Float fishing is a very effective method from calm pools, and boulder strewn rivers.
 In actual fishing, the bobber floats, which keeps the bait at your predetermined distance from the surface and away from tangling on the bottom, and when a fish bites the bobber will pull down indicating a bite.
 In clear water, it may be best to use a clear float or a natural cork float.

 The perfect drift will usually have your float sitting completely vertical with the water at the indicated water line on your float and as little belly (extra line) on the water as possible without pulling on the float.
 You want your to float to move as freely and natural as possible as if there were no line attached to it.
 This will indicate your lure or bait is moving freely and looks as natural as possible.
 Your leader length should always be about the same as the depth of visibility you have in the water.
 Sometimes you will need to shorten a bit if you are fishing a shallower hole.

 The size of your float should be just big enough to float your bait/lure with out sinking so fish don't detect the float.
 A float should ride the surface naturally occasionally stuttering as the bait/lure hits a rock.
-You can cast a float farther upstream than a drift fishing approach since the float will keep the line from going around rocks.
+You can cast a float farther upstream than in a drift fishing approach since the float will keep the line from going around rocks.
 As a float comes down stream reel up the slack, and as it goes down stream free spool with just enough tension not to disturb the float but enough to set the hook immediately.
-Keep your line off the surface of the water so it doesn't drag the float.
+Hold your rod tip high to keep your line off the surface of the water so it doesn't drag the float.
 This is where long rods really help.
 It is extremely important not to drag the float which will cause the bait to rise off the bottom out of the strike zone.
 Always use sticky sharp hooks, repeat always use sticky sharp hooks.

 Without float fishing in your arsenal you may be missing some very good opportunities to catch more fish.